-Joseph Schooling: Singapore Olympic star suspended over cannabis scandal
+Joseph Schooling: Singapore Olympic star suspended for taking cannabis in Vietnam

 - Published

-Singapore's first Olympic gold medallist Joseph Schooling has been suspended from competing in swimming competitions after he admitted to consuming cannabis overseas.
+Singapore's first Olympic gold medallist Joseph Schooling has been suspended from competition after he admitted to consuming cannabis in Vietnam in May.

 "I demonstrated bad judgement and I am sorry," he said.